 Yellowstone Bison: Room to roam at last?

-GYC supported Alternative B; a plan that would allow Yellowstone bison to roam freely on as many as 421,000 acres outside Yellowstone National Park.
-We asked our supports to submit comments, which were due in September.
+GYC supports an alternative that would allow Yellowstone bison to roam freely on as many as 421,000 acres outside the park.
 To read about the alternatives, and our support of Alternative B, click here.